ndlib/noids/CONTRIBUTING.md

 > `$GOPATH/bin` is already included in your `$PATH` if you use [DLT dotfiles](https://github.com/ndlib/dlt-dotfiles).
 Otherwise you will want to call it directly `$GOPATH/bin/noids` or include `$GOPATH/bin` in you `$PATH` manually e.g. `export $PATH=$GOPATH/bin:$PATH`.

 #### If you have made changes locally
-To recompile the executable after you make changes use `go build`.
+To recompile the code after you make changes use `go build`.
 It will create the `noids` executable at the root of the project directory.
 You will have to manually update the executable in `$GOPATH/bin`.

 ```console
 cd $GOPATH/src/github.com/ndlib/noids/